grafana/grafana/docs/sources/dashboards/build-dashboards/best-practices/index.md

   - If you create a temporary dashboard, perhaps to test something, prefix the name with `TEST: `.
 Delete the dashboard when you are finished.
 - Copying dashboards with no significant changes is not a good idea.
   - You miss out on updates to the original dashboard, such as documentation changes, bug fixes, or additions to metrics.
   - In many cases copies are being made to simply customize the view by setting template parameters.
-This should instead be done by maintaining a link to the master dashboard and customizing the view with [URL parameters][].
+This should instead be done by maintaining a link to the master dashboard and customizing the view with [URL parameters](ref:url-parameters).
 - When you must copy a dashboard, clearly rename it and _do not_ copy the dashboard tags.
 Tags are important metadata for dashboards that are used during search.
 Copying tags can result in false matches.
 - Maintain a dashboard of dashboards or cross-reference dashboards.
 This can be done in several ways:
   - Create dashboard links, panel, or data links.
 Links can go to other dashboards or to external systems.
-For more information, refer to [Manage dashboard links][].
+For more information, refer to [Manage dashboard links](ref:manage-dashboard-links).
-  - Add a [Dashboard list panel][].
+  - Add a [Dashboard list panel](ref:dashboard-list-panel).
 You can then customize what you see by doing tag or folder searches.
-  - Add a [Text panel][] and use markdown to customize the display.
+  - Add a [Text panel](ref:text-panel) and use markdown to customize the display.

-{{% docs/reference %}}
-[Variable examples]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables#examples-of-templates-and-variables"
-[Variable examples]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables#examples-of-templates-and-variables"

-[templates and variables]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables"
-[templates and variables]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables"

-[URL parameters]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-data-links#data-link-variables"
-[URL parameters]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-data-links#data-link-variables"

-[Dashboard list panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/dashboard-list"
-[Dashboard list panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/dashboard-list"

-[Thresholds]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-thresholds"
-[Thresholds]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-thresholds"

-[Text panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/text"
-[Text panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/text"

-[Manage dashboard links]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/build-dashboards/manage-dashboard-links"
-[Manage dashboard links]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/build-dashboards/manage-dashboard-links"

-[Text panel visualization]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/text"
-[Text panel visualization]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/text"

-[data sources]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/datasources"
-[data sources]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/datasources"

-[Usage insights]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/assess-dashboard-usage"
-[Usage insights]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/assess-dashboard-usage"
-{{% /docs/reference %}}